One Size May Not Fit All: Banking Fragmentation and European Monetary Policies

 Date Written: June 18, 2021

-This paper investigates the impact of ECB policies on credits considering financial and banking fragmentation for member countries.
-Using European data from the past decade, a period characterised by growing fragmentation, we estimate regional SVAR models to study the impact of conventional and unconventional measures on price and volume indicators of fragmentation.
-The risk-taking channel is studied using GVAR models in order to document the consequence of financial fragmentation at the national level.
-We find that unconventional monetary policies increase credit volumes in peripheral countries.
-In addition, monetary policies can alleviate financial and banking fragmentation, but mostly in terms of price dispersion rather than credit volume.
-Finally, unconventional monetary policies increase capital outflows outside the Eurozone.
+This paper investigates the impact of ECB policies on credits considering financial and banking fragmentation.
+Using European data from the past decade, we estimate SVAR models to analyse the regional impact of conventional and unconventional measures on price and volume indicators of fragmentation.
+The risk-taking channel is studied using GVAR models to document the national consequences of this fragmentation.
+We find that unconventional measures increase credit volumes in peripheral countries.
+Monetary policies alleviate financial and banking fragmentation, but mostly in terms of price dispersion rather than credit volume.
+Finally, unconventional measures imply a rebalancing of European bank assets in favour of foreign currency denominated assets. .

 Keywords: Financial fragmentation, banking fragmentation, risk-taking channel, monetary policy